deniederhut/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

     some configuration tasks only if you want :ref:`content-specific discussion topics to be unified<Make ContentSpecific Discussion Topics Unified>`.

-You complete these procedures on the **Cohort Management** tab on the Instructor Dashboard.
+You complete these procedures on the **Cohorts** tab on the Instructor Dashboard.

 For an optimal student experience, you should make sure that configuration of the cohort feature is as complete as possible prior to the start date of your